-This three-day, hands-on course will provide project directors with the key business planning, marketing, and communication skills they need to ensure their project’s continuing development and importance to biological science.
+This three-day hands-on course will provide project directors with financial management, strategic planning, and communication skills and tools they need to make their project or program more successful and financially sustainable.
 Expert faculty will use lectures, group work, discussions, and case studies to:

-- Provide planning tools that participants will use to analyze and assess their specific project and develop methods for financial sustainability;
+- Provide tools and tips that participants will use to assess their project and develop an action plan;

-- Introduce essential strategies for effective communication with users and funders; and
+- Introduce essential strategies for effective communication with stakeholders; and

 - Provide guidance and best practices to help participants succeed as they innovate and add value to their projects.